Technology

 An AGI research lab building hybrid deep learning and program synthesis systems designed to autonomously innovate and accelerate scientific discovery.

-Ndea has publicly committed to developing Latent Program Networks (LPNs) that merge deep learning with program synthesis, releasing next-generation ARC-AGI benchmarks and competitions, and building a "factory for rapid scientific advancement" where AGI systems autonomously invent, adapt, and commercialize new ideas across science and engineering domains.
+Ndea has publicly committed to developing Latent Program Networks (LPNs) that merge deep learning with program synthesis, releasing next-generation ARC-AGI benchmarks and competitions (ARC-AGI-3 launching March 25, 2026), and building a "factory for rapid scientific advancement" where AGI systems autonomously invent, adapt, and commercialize new ideas across science and engineering domains.

-Job postings reveal heavy investment in world models, reinforcement learning, neuro-symbolic AI, and applied robotics/spatial AI,signaling an embodied intelligence play beyond pure software.
+Job postings reveal heavy investment in world models, reinforcement learning, neuro-symbolic AI, and applied robotics/spatial AI, signaling an embodied intelligence play beyond pure software.
 GitHub and research community activity suggest work on guided program synthesis with few-shot generalization.
-Hiring of PhD-level researchers in program synthesis and inductive reasoning points to imminent publication of novel hybrid architectures.
 The globally distributed, remote-first team structure mirrors co-founder Mike Knoop's Zapier playbook for scaling elite talent without geographic constraints.
-Conference and social media signals hint at partnerships with academic institutions and potential open-source tooling releases.

 Teaching an AI to solve brand-new puzzles it has never seen before by writing its own mini-programs on the fly, instead of memorizing millions of examples.